borgbackup/borg/docs/faq.rst

 Frequently asked questions
 ==========================

-Which platforms are supported?
-    Currently Linux, FreeBSD and MacOS X are supported.
-    OpenBSD and NetBSD work also, except for xattrs and ACLs.

-    You can try your luck on other POSIX-like systems, like Cygwin, other BSDs, etc. but they are not officially supported.

 Can I backup VM disk images?
-    Yes, the :ref:`deduplication <deduplication_def>` technique used by |project_name|
+    Yes, the :ref:`deduplication <deduplication_def>` technique used by
-    makes sure only the modified parts of the file are stored.
+    |project_name| makes sure only the modified parts of the file are stored.
     Also, we have optional simple sparse file support for extract.

 Can I backup from multiple servers into a single repository?